toyasu/Swallowing_world/README.md

 # Features

- This application can learn not　only classroom learning but also practice.<br>
+ This application can be used not only for learning in the classroom but can also be applied in real-world scenarios.<br>
  The "クイズ！"　is based on experiences I had.

 # Requirement